Viktor Petrenko: Professional career and reinstatement

 Petrenko turned professional following his Olympic win, moving to Las Vegas, Nevada.
 Ukraine was still struggling economically and he thought he had more opportunity in the US.
-When the International Skating Union ruled in 1993 that professionals could return to competitive status, Petrenko returned to Odessa, Ukraine and began training for another Olympics.
+When the International Skating Union ruled in 1993 that professionals could return to competitive status, Petrenko returned to Odesa, Ukraine and began training for another Olympics.

 He defeated another returning competitor, Brian Boitano, to win Skate America with a commanding 8-triple long program.
 He won his third European Championships in January 1994, competing for the first time for the independent nation of Ukraine.
 He represented his homeland at the 1994 Lillehammer Olympics.
 It was widely expected that he, 1988 Olympic gold medalist Brian Boitano and World Champion Kurt Browning would be the main challengers for medals.
 After the short program, Petrenko was in ninth place after stepping out of his triple axel and not completing the rotation on his triple lutz, and Boitano and Browning were in eighth and twelfth, respectively.
-His strong performance in the free skate pulled him up to a fourth-place finish, and might well have been enough to defend his title had he delivered a clean short program.
+His strong performance in the free skate pulled him up to a fourth-place finish.

 Later life

-After 1994 Petrenko competed as a professional.
+After 1994, Petrenko competed as a professional.
 He had many successes, including winning the prestigious Challenge of Champions event three times.
 It is considered the top professional event.
 He failed to win the other major professional event, the Landover World Professional Skating Championships, and never placed higher than 3rd.

 In 1992, Petrenko had convinced his coach Galina Zmievskaya to take in Oksana Baiul, a 14-year-old Ukrainian orphan who was talented in skating.
 The coach became both her guardian and coach, having Baiul live with her.
 Petrenko covered Baiul's expenses.
 With their guidance, Baiul won the 1993 World Figure Skating Championship and the gold medal at the 1994 Olympic Games.

 That year Petrenko married Zmievskaya's oldest daughter, Nina Milken, on 19 June 1992.
 Their daughter Victoria was born on 21 July 1997.

 After the 1994 Winter Olympics, Petrenko and Nina, Zmievskaya, Baiul and Viktor's brother Vladimir all left Ukraine and moved to Simsbury, Connecticut, United States.
 Petrenko and Baiul were invited to train for competition.
 Zmievskaya and Vladimir Petrenko joined the coaching staff at the new International Skating Center of Connecticut.

-In 1996 Petrenko performed as the Scarecrow for the CBS television special The Wizard of Oz on Ice.
+In 1996, Petrenko performed as the Scarecrow for the CBS television special The Wizard of Oz on Ice.